GfSE/SAF-Specification/stereotypes.md

 realizes concept SCYcomposedOF

-Specifies the fact that a System Capability consists of a sub System Capabilitys.
+Specifies the fact that a System Capability consists of a sub System Capabilities.
 ## SAF_SystemCapabilityDependency
 ### Documentation

 realizes concept SCYdependingON

-Specifies the fact that a System Capability requires another System Capabilitys.
+Specifies the fact that a System Capability requires another System Capabilities.
 ## SAF_SystemCapabilityGeneralization
 ### Documentation

 realizes concept SCYspecializedBY

-Specifies the fact that a System Capability is specialized by another System Capabilitys.
+Specifies the fact that a System Capability is specialized by another System Capabilities.
 ## SAF_SystemCapabilityMapping
 ### Documentation